-For additional information about implementing calculator accommodations as specified in a student's approved IEP or Section 504 plan, please see OSSE's Accommodations webpage.
+For additional information about implementing calculator accommodations as specified in a student's approved IEP or Section 504 plan, please consult the TAMs for specific assessments.

 G. Support Materials

 Individual statewide assessments may permit additional support materials, which will be specified in the testing manual if permitted.
 In the event that additional support materials are permitted: